ivan-guerra/programmador.com/content/posts/sierpinski.md

 }
 ```

-The code above implements a `Triangle` type where a `Triangle` is an array of
+The code implements a `Triangle` type where a `Triangle` is an array of three
-three vertices in 2D space.
-The `Midpoint()` function calculates the midpoint of
+vertices in 2D space.
+The `Midpoint()` function calculates the midpoint of two
-two 2D points. `Sierpinski()` is the recursive function where the magic happens.
+2D points. `Sierpinski()` is the recursive function where the magic happens.
+The
-The `degree` parameter controls the number of iterations of the algorithm we
+`degree` parameter controls the number of algorithm iterations.
+At each
-perform.
-At each iteration, we subdivide the previous iteration's triangles into
+iteration, you subdivide the previous iteration's triangles into three smaller
-three smaller triangles using the midpoint of each side of the "parent"
+triangles using the midpoint of each side of the "parent" triangle.
+Each
-triangle.
-Each subtriangle then calls `Sierpinski()` with a reduced `degree`.
+subtriangle then calls `Sierpinski()` with a reduced `degree`. `degree = 0` is
-The base case is `degree = 0` where the input triangle is printed before exit.
+the base case.
+In the base case, you print the input triangle before returning.

-If you have some experience with recursive algorithms, the above implementation
+If you have some experience with recursive algorithms, the implementation isn't
-is not too hard to grok.
-If you are a newbie as I was 14 years ago, do a run on
+too hard to grok.
+If you are a newbie, do a run on paper with a small `degree`.
-paper with a small `degree`.
-You will quickly get a feel for how the execution
+You'll get a feel for how the execution plays out.
-plays out.

 If you were paying attention in your algorithms course, you'd know the time
-complexity of this implementation is not so great.
+complexity of this implementation isn't so great.
 Below is the call tree for a
 `Sierpinski(2)` run.

 ```text